May grace and peace be multiplied to you in the knowledge of God and of Jesus Christ our Lord

 Hard to believe that this blog is now in its 3rd year!
 Last year, we had readers from 129 different countries!
 When I first started this blog, I was using my first name in the site’s name, but that soon changed.
 Why?
 I just don’t want this to be about me (OK, so there is an “about Bob’s boy” page).
 It is supposed to be all about the Lord.

-The goal is to help people get “in” God’s word to some extent every day.
+The goal is to help people read some of God’s word to some extent every day.
 But if you cannot keep up, don’t fret.
 Find out what you can do.
 If it’s a dozen verses a day, read your 12 verses every day.
 Maybe it’s just a half-dozen that you can do, or maybe it’s less.
 If you can only read a couple of verses a day, then get in the habit of reading two verses every day.
-It is not important to make reading the bible a task for you to cross off your schedule.
 What is important is “train” yourself to be reading God’s word every day.
 It takes a little time and effort to do that, but if you continue, it will be become one of the few habits you can be glad about.

 Why is reading God’s word every day so important?
 We need to think of it as spiritual food.
 If we do not eat properly every day, sooner or later we will get weak.
 If we go long enough without eating, we will die because of it.
 We were made to have a relationship with God.
 In order to build or maintain a relationship with anyone we must talk to them, and we must hear what they have to say to us.
 To grow and nurture a relationship with God, we must talk to him regularly in prayer, and hear him through His word.
 We need the nourishment of God’s word both to grow and to keep from becoming too weak to finish the journey to our destination, which is home with the Lord.